mevdschee/php-crud-api/README.md

 ### Authorizing tables, columns and records

-By default all tables and columns are accessible.
+By default all tables, columns and paths are accessible.
 If you want to restrict access to some tables you may add the 'authorization' middleware and define a 'authorization.tableHandler' function that returns 'false' for these tables.

     'authorization.tableHandler' => function ($operation, $tableName) {